How to reduce stress at work?

 The whole philosophy of yoga that cultivates the aptitude for happiness seems the ideal way to prevent the ailments of the mind.

 Yoga helps to achieve greater serenity.
-It teaches us not to struggle unnecessarily with things that cannot be changed, to take height, step back, and thereby better cope with the trials of daily life that generate stressful situations.
+It teaches us not to struggle unnecessarily with things that cannot be changed, to get back on our feet, step back, and thereby better cope with the trials of daily life that generate stressful situations.

-It sheds light on oneself, it guarantees a better understanding of the suffering of others, and it teaches us kindness.
+It sheds light on oneself, guarantees a better understanding of the suffering of others, and teaches us kindness.

-This change of relationship with oneself and others is not a vain job, because stress very often comes from our difficulty not only in managing our relationship with others but also in arbitrating our inner tugs, our contradictions.
+This change of relationship with oneself and others is not a vain job, because stress very often comes from our difficulty in not only managing our relationship with others, but also in arbitrating our inner tugs.

 Quite concretely, yoga improves our posture and mental state.
-It calls for deep, regular breathing when stress instead tends to generate short, shallow breathing.
+It calls for deep, regular breathing whereas stress instead tends to generate short, shallow breathing.

-However, it is known that breathing exercises (pranayama) will bring muscle relaxation, reduction of tension, soothing of the mind.
+However, it is known that breathing exercises (pranayama) will bring muscle relaxation, reduction of tension and soothing of the mind.

 Yoga, a complete discipline:

-It is arguably the full force of yoga to work on all aspects of our vital energy.
+It requires arguably the full force of yoga to work on all aspects of our vital energy.

-Yoga includes all asanas (postures), pranayamas (breathing techniques), meditation, philosophy of yoga.
-So he acts physically but puts us in spiritual and mental dispositions conducive to a return to an inner balance that stress shakes.
+Yoga includes all asanas (postures), pranayama (breathing techniques), meditation as well as the philosophy of yoga.
+So, aside from the physical benefits, it also puts us in spiritual and mental dispositions conducive to a return to an inner balance that stress shakes.